cockroachdb/docs/v22.2/recommended-production-settings.md

 ## File descriptors limit

 CockroachDB can use a large number of open file descriptors, often more than is available by default.
-Therefore, please note the following recommendations.
+Therefore, note the following recommendations.

 For each CockroachDB node: